 Distally, in the sigmoid colon, the CT also showed a focal, circular wall thickening, which is incompatible with an inflammatory etiology and most likely corresponds to a malignant change (Figure 2B).
-The patient was referred and a colonoscopy was performed to gain further insight into the condition of the suspicious mucosa.
-It revealed hundreds of polyps throughout the colon with mild inflammation of the mucosa and no mucosal preservation, with the exception of a small segment in the coecum.
-Most of the polypous lesions were 10 millimeters in size, whereas 10-20 of them were 20-25 millimeters in diameter (Figure 3A).
-In addition, on examination, an ulcero-infiltrative lesion was noted in the sigmoid colon, approximately 30 centimeters from the anocutaneous line, involving the entire circumference of the colon, extending proximally for approximately 10 centimeters, with relative luminal stenosis, but allowing passage of the endoscope.
+The patient was referred, and a colonoscopy was performed to gain further insight into the condition of the suspicious mucosa.
+It revealed hundreds of polyps throughout the colon with mild inflammation of the mucosa and no mucosal preservation, except for a small segment in the cecum.
+Most of the polypus lesions were 10 mm in size, whereas 10-20 of them were 20-25 mm in diameter (Figure 3A).
+In addition, on examination, an ulcero-infiltrative lesion was noted in the sigmoid colon, approximately 30 cm from the anocutaneous line, involving the entire circumference of the colon, extending proximally for approximately 10 cm, with relative luminal stenosis but allowing passage of the endoscope.
 The lesion bled during the biopsy (Figure 3B).

-The histopathologic findings of the biopsied sigmoid mucosa confirmed a malignant change in the sense of an evolved adenocarcinoma, which was a sufficient indication for surgical treatment.
+The histopathologic findings of the biopsied sigmoid mucosa confirmed a malignant transformation consistent with an advanced adenocarcinoma, which was a sufficient indication for surgical treatment.
 Consequently, a total proctocolectomy with ileo-anal anastomosis and bipolar ileostomy was performed.
 The macroscopic and microscopic specimens of surgical pathology are shown and described below (Figure 4).